 IREL 283.
-East Asian International Relations.
+International Relations of East Asia.
 1 Credit.

 This course offers an overview of international relations in East Asia, with focus on foreign policies of major states in the region as well as their political, economic, and social interactions.
 Crosslisted as EAST 248 and POLS 283.